w3c/tokyo18-workshop/cfp.md

 * Developers of commercial and open source publishing technology middleware and services
 * Other SDOs involved in related standard setting

-This workshop, as other W3C meetings, operates under its [Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).
+This workshop, as other W3C meetings, operates under the [W3C Code of Ethics and Professional Conduct](https://www.w3.org/Consortium/cepc/).

+Also, be sure to keep an eye on [these important dates](#dates).

 ## How can I suggest a presentation?
 {: #position-statements}